 - Offene Handelsgesellschaft (OHG) – General partnership

-KG – The limited partnership – to start a German limited partnership you need a capital of 50,000 EUR, which has to be split into shares.
+KG – The limited partnership – to start a German limited partnership, you need a capital of 50,000 EUR, which has to be split into shares.
 This type of company is more suitable for small and medium-sized businesses.

-OHG – General partnership – in order to start a general partnership in Germany, there is no need for capital.
+OHG – General partnership – to start a general partnership in Germany, there is no need for capital.
 In contrast to GmbH and AG, the partners in an OHG have unlimited liability.
 A general partnership has to be registered with the Trade Register.